 - If they are exposed to noise over the permissible exposure limit of 90 dB over an 8-hour TWA.

-The hearing conservation program's key goals are to prevent initial occupational hearing lost – but if you’re not effectively measuring the noise levels and providing the necessary PPE to protect workers – you’re actually harming workers.
+The hearing conservation program's key goals are to prevent initial occupational hearing loss – but if you’re not effectively measuring the noise levels and providing the necessary PPE to protect workers – you’re actually harming workers.

 What are the common noise levels in the industry?